« Luke 3:23-38 | Main | Luke 4:14-15 »

 Luke 4:1-13 contains a description of the forty days of temptation Jesus experienced in the wilderness.
 The placement fits perfectly in the narrative as it immediately follows the genealogy of Jesus and precedes the beginning of ministry of Jesus.
 The genealogy concluded with a reference to Adam, the son of God (3:38), which recalls for the reader the sin of Adam and Eve in the Garden of Eden (Genesis 3).
+The second Son of God must succeed where the first son of God failed (Bock 1994:366).
 Jesus, if He is going to make right what went wrong with Adam, must pass the tests which Adam failed.
-In this section Jesus faces similar temptations and the same foe as did Adam and Eve.
+“If Jesus is the descendant of Adam, he must now face not only what Adam faced but the powers that had been unleashed through human rebellion and sin” (Wright 2004:42).
 As the genealogy in Luke 3 was technically that of Mary, the temptation of Jesus begins to reveal how God would crush the serpent’s head through the seed of the woman in fulfillment of Genesis 3:15.

 4:2.
 Whereas Israel spent forty years in the wilderness, Jesus was tempted for forty days.
 Luke’s reference here to forty days also recalls the 40 days spent by Moses on Mount Sinai (Exod 34:28) and the 40 day journey by Elijah to Mount Horeb (1 Kings 19:48).
 In all cases, the time period was for the purpose of preparing these men for the next stage in their ministry.
-It appears by how Luke phrases this that Jesus was being tempted for the entire forty days (cf. Mark 1:13).
-If so, then the temptations as recorded here are only summaries, and also explain why the accounts in Mark 1 and Matthew 4 differ in their details and order of events.
+It appears by how Luke phrases this that Jesus was being tempted for the entire forty days (cf. Mark 1:13; cf. Barclay 1975:43; Bock 1994:370).
+If so, then the temptations as recorded here are only summaries, and also explain why the accounts in Mark 1 and Matthew 4 differ in their details and order of events (cf. Evans 2003:87 who argues that Luke transposed the order of events so that they conclude in Jerusalem as a foreshadowing for the life of Jesus, which will also conclude in Jerusalem).

 There are three temptations brought by the devil, which fit with the three temptations described in 1 John 2:16 as the primary temptations that people face.
 These three temptations are the lust of the flesh, the lust of the eyes, and the pride of life.
 These three temptations are similar to the ways Israel was tempted in the wilderness, and similar to the ways Adam and Eve were tempted in the garden of Eden (Gen 3:6).
 Specifically, Eve saw that the tree was good for food (the lust of the flesh), that it was pleasing to the eyes (the lust of the eyes), and that it was desirable to make one wise (the pride of life).
 Jesus was tempted by the devil in three similar ways.
 The devil tried to get Jesus to turn stone into bread (the lust of the flesh), to take a shortcut in receiving the kingdoms of the world (the lust of the eyes), and to throw himself down from the pinnacle of the temple in order to easily declare himself as the Messiah and prove that God was working in Him (the pride of life).